Exr0nProjects/learn_cpp/problems/usaco/silver/wip.md

 | Problem | Notes |
 |----|----|
+[2015dec lightson](./2015dec/xlightson/xmain_lightson.cpp) | Didn't know how to search while gaurenteeing visiting all locations.
+Soln checks each location when first switched on, and visits chains so that connecting a new lighted reigon gets visited by chaining.
 [2016jan angry](./2016jan/xangry/xnew_angry.cpp) | Didn't think of binary searching for `R` [2016jan div7](./2016jan/xdiv7/xmain_div7.cpp) | Didn't understand how to use prefix trees with modulo, or notice that two prefixes with same mod 7 meant interval between them was a multiple of  7